 The Synergy Tri Suit is an excellent choice for the runner looking to triumph over the triathlon.
 This piece of clothing is a testament to everything a tri suit can do for its wearer.
 A tri suit has the ability to allow an athlete to transition between running, swimming, and riding seamlessly.
-The Synergy Tri Suit is designed to remain comfortable with lengthy wear and to keep its wearer free from chafing.Read more
+The Synergy Tri Suit is designed to remain comfortable, be durable, and to keep its wearer free from chafing.Read more

 Comfort and Materials

 The Synergy Tri Suit operates really well in the water, helping to keep the user floating with its remarkable buoyancy.
 You should be careful with exposing the neckline since it is prone to filling with water.